Last Updated November 10, 2021

 Finally, at the end of each quarter (every 3 months) I take the numbers from my Monthly Budget and plug them into my Yearly Budget.
 This allows me to compare my progress from one month to the other.

-For example, if I overspent on dining out in January, I can see if I made up the difference by spending less in February or March.
+For example, if I overspent on dining out in January, I can see if I made up the difference by spending less in next month’s budget for February or March.

 I also use my Yearly Budget to compare how my income was from month to month.
 This is especially helpful if you are a freelancer or self-employed like me.